 When you visit the Pocono Mountains during September and October, you’re surrounded by brilliant fall colors at every turn.
-But to truly experience how spectacular the season is, we’ve come up with eight unique ways to view fall foliage in the Pocono Mountains.
+But to truly experience how spectacular the season is, we’ve come up with eight unique ways to view fall foliage in the Poconos.

 The Settlers Inn is nestled in the heart of the Pocono Mountains.
 Book a stay at our historic Arts and Crafts style lodge this fall and truly immerse yourself in the beauty of the region.
 Our Delaware Highlands Vacation Guide gathers all the information to plan a trip to the area.
 Download it for free and use it as your handbook during your visit.
-Don’t forget our checklist of unique ways to take in the scenery and see how many ways you can view fall foliage in the Pocono Mountains.
+Don’t forget our checklist of unique ways to take in the scenery and see how many ways you can view fall foliage in the Poconos.

 Wallenpaupack Scenic Boat Tours offers a truly unique vantage point for viewing fall foliage.
 Get out on the water and take in the sights along Lake Wallenpaupack’s 52-miles of shoreline.
 The guided 50-minute tour aboard a patio boat offers extraordinary scenery as the red, gold and orange colors of the surrounding trees reflect in the lake.
-Tours are available fall weekends until October 13.
+Tours are available fall weekends until Columbus Day.
 Wallenpaupack Scenic Boat Tours depart just three miles from The Settlers Inn.

 Get a glimpse of the fall foliage from above.
 Shawnee Mountain Ski Area offers chairlift rides during all of its fall festivals.
 Enjoy the view above the treetops as you travel to an elevation of 1,350 feet.
-Themed festival weekends are cancelled for 2020.
 Shawnee Mountain Ski Area is 36 miles from Hawley.